 By Tim Moodie

 OK, so here’s an alliteration: Tim Moodie is a terrible teacher.
 Well, that’s not technically true (another alliteration).
 The only two classes I ever taught I did just fine.
 But, what I really enjoyed being was the class clown and I’ve spent my life trying to recapture that.
 By doing things like writing the script for the Wayne’s World Video Game, writing funny radio and TV spots, or ghost-writing jokes for an author’s book tour.
-So maybe you can go back and recapture your younger, youthful days.

 You’re on our All About Alliteration page.